Wednesday, March 9, 2016

 I walked outside and all around the home, taking pictures.

-Trees and fountain
+Trees and a fountain

 Rippavilla Plantation front view